nathsou/Girafe/README.md

 Girafe provides a set of tools based on a minimal [term rewriting systems](https://en.wikipedia.org/wiki/Rewriting) language that can be interpreted or even compiled to various targets.

-See the TRSs/ folder for examples.
+See the examples/ folder for small demos.

 Various preprocessors and transformations can be applied to support laziness, imports, currying, non-linearity etc.. see src/Compiler/Passes/